 Do Winners Bother With Haters?

-When I look to business, sports, politics, or any other successful leader – I almost always see people that ignored their haters and carved out their own success.
+When I look at business, sports, politics, or any other successful leader – I almost always see people that ignored their haters and carved out their own success.
 The failures I’ve seen have been people that listened to everyone, tried to please everyone, and could never meet the impossible expectations set by the market.

-When I look at industries like mobile, cable, utilities, airlines and others… I see consumers making demands well beyond the value of the product or service they’re willing to pay for.
+When I look at industries like mobile, cable, utilities, airlines, and others… I see consumers making demands well beyond the value of the product or service they’re willing to pay for.
 And if they’re not getting what they want, they throw a hissy fit online for the public to see.
-And if the company tries to serve them better and add a few more bucks to their bill, the consumers bail for the next lower cost solution.
+And if the company tries to serve them better and add a few more bucks to their bill, the consumers bail for the next lower-cost solution.

 My guess is that if ______ airlines treated their customers even worse, they’d still have packed airplanes heading to their next destination full of customers who used an online search to find the lowest price.
 I don’t think most haters even care about the airline company, they’re going to complain regardless.
 And most of the airlines have hubs laid out where it’s almost impossible to get away from their brand even if you did care.